UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/coding-rubric.md

 * Functions' names contain some suitable nouns and verbs, but they don't convey enough information about what the function returns or does.

 * A function that is used as a predicate (for if or while) does not have a name that ends in a question mark.
 (Applies only if the language permits question marks in names.)

 * The name of a parameter is a noun phrase formed from multiple words.

 * Although the name of a parameter is not short and conventional, not an English noun, and not a name from the math or the problem, it is still recognizable—perhaps as an abbreviation or a compound of abbreviations.

+### Must Improve

-* Function's names include verbs that are too generic, like “calculate”, “process”, “get”, “find”, or “check”
+* Function's names include verbs that are too generic, like "calculate", "process", "get", "find", or "check"

 * Auxiliary functions are given names that don't state their contracts, but that instead indicate a vague relationship with another function.
 Often such names are formed by combining the name of the other function with a suffix such as aux, helper, 1, or even _.

 * Course staff cannot identify the connection between a function's name and what it returns or what it does.

 * The name of a parameter is a compound phrase phrase which could be reduced to a single noun.

 * The name of some parameter is not recognizable—or at least, course staff cannot figure it out.

-Laws
-* When defining function f, each left-hand side applies f to one or more patterns, where a pattern is a form of input (examples: (+ m 1), (cons x xs)).

-* When a law applies only to equal inputs, those inputs are notated with the same letter.

-* For every permissible form of the function's input or inputs, there is an algebraic law with a matching left-hand side (and a matching side condition, if any).

-* The patterns of the left-hand sides of laws defining function f are all mutually exclusive, or

-* The patterns of the left-hand sides of laws defining function f are either mutually exclusive or are distinguished with side conditions written on the right-hand side.

-* Every variable on the right-hand side of every law appears on that law's left-hand side.

-* On a left-hand side, f is applied to a form of input, but the form of input is written in a way that is not consistent with code.

-* When a law applies only to equal inputs, the equality is written as a side condition.

-* For every permissible form of the function's input or inputs, there is an algebraic law with a matching left-hand side, but some inputs might inadvertently be excluded by side conditions that are too restrictive.

-* Laws are distinguished by side conditions, but the side conditions appear on the left-hand side.

-* There are some inputs that match more than one left-hand side, and these inputs are not distinguished by side conditions, but the laws contain a note that the ambiguity is intentional, and for such inputs, the right-hand sides all specify the same result.

-* One or more left-hand sides contain laws that are not applications of f.

-* On a left-hand side, f is applied to something that is not a form of input, like an arbitrary sum (+ j k) or an append.

-* There is permissible input whose form is not matched by the left-hand side of any algebraic law.

-* There is at least one input to which it is ambiguous which law should apply: the input matches more than one left-hand side, and either there are no side conditions, or the side conditions are insufficient to distinguish the ambiguous laws.
-And there is no note explaining that the ambiguity is intentional and OK.

-* The right-hand side of a law mentions a variable that does not appear on that law's left-hand side.

-Structure
+## Structure
-* The function begins with a case analysis that finds which algebraic law applies.

-* The function contains one case for each algebraic law.
+### Exemplary

 * In every case analysis, all cases are necessary.

 * The code of each function is so clear that, with the help of the function's contract, course staff can easily tell whether the code is correct or incorrect.

 * There's only as much code as is needed to do the job.

 * In the body of a recursive function, the code that handles the base case(s) appears before any recursive calls.

 * Solutions to Impcore and uScheme problems are recursive, as requested in the assignment.

 * Expressions cannot be made any simpler by application of algebraic laws.

-* The function contains a case for each algebraic law, but it also contains an additional, redundant case, for a situation that is covered by other cases in the code.
+### Satisfactory

 * In some case analyses, there are cases which are redundant (i.e., the situation is covered by other cases which are also present in the code).

 * Course staff have to work to tell whether the code is correct or incorrect.